 “For me, NaNoWriMo is just not realistic.
 I know myself, I know my schedule, I understand the time that I have in November between work and family commitments and I know I won’t finish writing a complete book.
 Being realistic is accepting that I can't finish the book in a month, and I am absolutely, completely 100% okay with that.”

-After you listen, join our community by commenting on the podcast below.
-Do you participate in NaNoWriMo?
+After you listen, join our podcast community on Facebook or comment below and let me know: Do you participate in NaNoWriMo?
 Why or why not?

 As with many of my podcast episodes, I have a FREE resource to help you.
 Download a this undated monthly calendar to track your words and time spent writing.
 You'll get two versions - an undated month with a Sunday start and an undated month with a Monday start.